anishM/flowlytica-workflow/README.md

 # 🌐 Contributions

-We welcome contributions big or small and in different directions.
-The best way to do this is to check this [document](https://www.activepieces.com/docs/developers/building-pieces/create-action) and we are always up to talk on [our Discord Server](https://discord.gg/2jUXBKDdP8).
+We welcome contributions big or small and in every direction.
+Start with this [guide](https://www.flowlytics.com/docs/developers/building-pieces/create-action) and drop by [our Discord server](https://discord.gg/2jUXBKDdP8) if you’d like to brainstorm together.

 ## 📚 Translations

-Not into coding but still interested in contributing?
-Come join our [Discord](https://discord.gg/2jUXBKDdP8) and visit https://www.activepieces.com/docs/about/i18n for more information.
+Not into coding but still want to help?
+Join our [Discord](https://discord.gg/2jUXBKDdP8) and visit https://www.flowlytics.com/docs/about/i18n to improve translations.

 ![fr translation](https://img.shields.io/badge/dynamic/json?color=blue&label=fr&style=for-the-badge&logo=crowdin&query=%24.progress[?(@.data.languageId==%27fr%27)].data.translationProgress&url=https%3A%2F%2Fbadges.awesome-crowdin.com%2Fstats-16093902-626364-update.json)